PKopel/PiG/README.md

 # PiG

-Interpreter for very simple language.
+Interpreter for a very simple language.
 The grammar is defined as follows:
 ```
 a  ::= x | n | a opa a | ( a )